ShootProof/shootproof-cli/README.md

 Now, you may build the phar file, and it will be cleaner and more compact.

-### Generating and Publishing Documentation from Docblocks
+### Generating and Publishing Documentation from Source Code

-To generate docblock documentation with [ApiGen](http://www.apigen.org/) and publish to GitHub pages:
+To generate source code documentation with [ApiGen](http://www.apigen.org/) and publish to GitHub pages:

 ``` bash
 $ git checkout master